The secret to preventing razor burn and bumps

-Shaving is an age old practice, however, the art of shaving has been forgotten.
+Shaving is an age old practice, but the art of shaving has been forgotten.
 An irritation-free shave is all about how you shave, and the tools you use.
-The following tips will help eliminate razor burn/bumps:
+The following tips are the secret to eliminating razor burn/bumps:

 1. Use a single blade safety razor

 Although considered old school by some, a single blade safety razor provides the best irritation-free shave.
 Adverts paid for by the shaving industry have tried to convince people that more and more blades are the answer.
 The reality is, multi-blade razors are expensive, and your hair can get caught in the blades, resulting in tugging, razor burn and irritated skin.

 A single blade safety razor provides a crisp and clean shave with minimal to no irritation.
 People who suffer from sensitive skin find safety razors work for them, even after lots of different multi-blade razors have failed to live up to expectations.
 Safety razors are not only long lasting, they offer a quality shave at a much better value.
 Replacement blades are a fraction of the cost of multi-blade razor cartridges; you can pick up a year's supply for under a tenner (and they’re plastic-free too!).

 The best time to shave is after a hot shower when your pores are still open and the skin is soft.
 If you prefer to shave pre-shower, prepare your skin with hot water or with a warm towel.
 It is also highly advisable to use good quality shaving cream, preferably with natural antiseptic ingredients like eucalyptus oil.